Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 All money received by the Club shall be promptly deposited in the Club's bank or building society account, retaining sufficient cash in hand to provide a reasonable petty cash float.
 Withdrawals or payments require either:

-• the signature of the Club's Treasurer and one other nominated bank signatories of the Club, or
+• the signature of the Club's Treasurer and one of the other nominated bank signatories of the Club, or

 • where payments are made electronically, unless payment has previously been agreed by the Committee and recorded as such in Committee minutes, the written agreement (for which an email is acceptable) from at least one other nominated bank signatory, circulated to all Committee members and recorded at the next opportunity in Committee minutes.